 - Prognosis of Poison Ivy, Oak, and Sumac Rash

 - Read more on Allergy: Poison Ivy, Oak, and Sumac from Healthwise

 - Allergy: Poison Ivy, Oak, and Sumac Topic Guide

 Someone should see a health-care professional if he or she has the following conditions:

 - Large areas of rash causing significant discomfort

-- Rash on your mouth, genitals, or around your eyes
+- A rash on the mouth, genitals, or around the eyes

 - An area of the rash that becomes infected or drains pus

 People who are highly sensitive to these plants can get a severe reaction called anaphylaxis.